Justin Jackson among top free-agent finds for Week 15

-Last week's column began by reminding you that during the playoff stretch (and we're in the thick of it), the reality is you probably aren't likely making significant changes in your lineup.
+Last week's column began by reminding you that during the playoff stretch (and we're in the thick of it), the reality is you probably aren't making significant changes in your lineup.
 The stars of your squad carried you to the postseason and will likely determine your championship status during the next three weeks.

 But things change and happen; last week James Conner and Matt Breida were ruled out for their respective teams by Tuesday morning, causing Jaylen Samuels and Jeff Wilson Jr. to rise out of obscurity to become the two most popular waiver adds.

 The waiver wire can be an outlet to plug holes on your roster, like those instances above, but can also be a place to prevent your opponent from plugging a hole on her or his respective roster.
 We call it defense.
-Waiver wire defense.
+Waiver-wire defense.

-Let's say, for example, your Week 15 opponent has been starting Jameis Winston at quarterback of late, but is wary of a matchup against Baltimore on the road (given that the Ravens have allowed fewer than 200 passing yards per game at home this season and a total of seven passing touchdowns in six contests).
+Let's say, for example, your Week 15 opponent has been starting Jameis Winston at quarterback of late but is wary of a matchup against Baltimore on the road (given that the Ravens have allowed fewer than 200 passing yards per game at home this season and a total of seven passing touchdowns in six contests).

 Your opponent might consider a streaming option to fill the gap for Winston and try to advance to the finals.
 Conversely, your roster is set.
 You know the players you want to play and have hardly a consideration to make in regard to potentially benching someone.
 If there's a particularly desirable quarterback option available in the league that you sense your opponent might try to add, go ahead and throw a claim in.
 This isn't tomfoolery or out of bounds ... it's strategy.

-So look around your league, scan the roster of your opponent and size up whether a move -- even one that won't impact your lineup -- might make sense.
+So look around your league, scan the roster of your opponent and size up whether a move -- even one that won't affect your lineup -- might make sense.

 Players must be available in over 50 percent of leagues on ESPN.com to be eligible for this column.

 Justin Jackson, RB, Los Angeles Chargers (43.2 percent): It's no guarantee that either Melvin Gordon (knee) or Austin Ekeler (shoulder) will be available for the Chargers this Thursday night against the Chiefs.
-Should one or both of them sit out, Jackson is in line for a massive workload after handling seven carries in Week 14.
+Should one or both of them sit out, Jackson will be in line for a massive workload after handling seven carries in Week 14.
 The seventh-round rookie out of Northwestern has shown promise this season and would face a Chiefs defense among the worst at defending running backs in fantasy football this season.

-Elijah McGuire, RB, New York Jets (11.7 percent): Starter Isaiah Crowell left the Jets' win against the Bills due to a toe injury that had him murky to play going into it.
+Elijah McGuire, RB, New York Jets (11.7 percent): Starter Isaiah Crowell left the Jets' win against the Bills because of a toe injury that had him murky to play going into it.
 McGuire stepped in as the de facto starter, seeing 17 carries for 60 yards and a touchdown.
-Though it's difficult to trust anyone on this Jets offense due to an inefficient season overall, McGuire would step into flex territory if Crowell does not suit up in Week 15.
+Although it's difficult to trust anyone on this Jets offense because of an inefficient season overall, McGuire would step into flex territory if Crowell does not suit up in Week 15.

-Chris Ivory (5.0 percent) and Marcus Murphy, RB, Buffalo Bills (.3 percent): With LeSean McCoy leaving the Bills' Week 14 loss early due to a hamstring issue, Ivory took over as the workhorse temporarily.
+Chris Ivory (5.0 percent) and Marcus Murphy, RB, Buffalo Bills (.3 percent): With LeSean McCoy leaving the Bills' Week 14 loss early because of a hamstring issue, Ivory took over as the workhorse temporarily.
 He too left the game with a shoulder injury.
 It's too soon to know for sure whether Ivory will be available in Week 15 (same goes for McCoy), but in the event that McCoy misses, Ivory is the preferred Bills back if he plays.
-That being said, if Ivory and McCoy are out, Murphy is a player that should be added.
+That being said, if Ivory and McCoy are out, Murphy is a player who should be added.
 He would likely be in line for a significant workload.

-Damien Williams, RB, Kansas City Chiefs (14.0 percent): Spencer Ware was banged up during Week 14 and Williams -- who played one more snap than Ware -- scored two touchdowns.
-If for some reason Ware is unable to play on a short week this Thursday, Williams would vault up into a top-20 play at running back.
+Damien Williams, RB, Kansas City Chiefs (14.0 percent): Spencer Ware was banged up during Week 14, and Williams -- who played one more snap than Ware -- scored two touchdowns.
+If Ware is unable to play on a short week this Thursday, Williams would vault up into a top-20 play at running back.

-DaeSean Hamilton, WR, Denver Broncos (5.5 percent): Following an injury to Emmanuel Sanders, the Broncos became in immediate need of passing-game reinforcements.
+DaeSean Hamilton, WR, Denver Broncos (5.5 percent): Following an injury to Emmanuel Sanders, the Broncos immediately needed passing-game reinforcements.
 Hamilton, a rookie out of Penn State, answered the bell with seven catches and a touchdown on 69 snaps, most among Broncos wideouts.
 It's going to take a collective effort to fill the Sanders void, but Hamilton did enough in one week to merit consideration in fantasy leagues.
 Kudos to my best pal Matthew Berry for suggesting Hamilton as his Week 14 long shot on Fantasy Football Now.

 Dante Pettis, WR, San Francisco 49ers (19.6 percent): It's fun to watch Pettis, an electric second-round rookie who has a touchdown in three straight games (four in total during that stretch).
-The 49ers will continue to lean heavily on Pettis and Marquise Goodwin down the stretch, and while Pettis' volume is not dominant, he's an explosive player who can slide into a deeper league flex spot for a manager chasing upside.
+The 49ers will continue to lean heavily on Pettis and Marquise Goodwin down the stretch, and while Pettis' volume is not dominant, he's an explosive player who can slide into a deeper-league flex spot for a manager chasing upside.

 Ian Thomas, TE, Carolina Panthers (25.5 percent): With Greg Olsen on injured reserve, the Panthers were in need of a tight end to step up, which Thomas did.
 He hauled in nine catches on 11 targets for 77 yards in a defeat against Cleveland.
 This much we know: When Olsen is out, Thomas is the guy in Carolina.
 He's had at least five targets in four games this season, all of which occurred either when Olsen was out or when he was injured early in the game.
 He's a starting option going forward.